-- His clothes and shoes must fit him (they can’t be so tight they cut into his skin…yes this was a thing)
+Clothes and shoes must fit (they can’t be so tight they cut into his skin…yes this was a thing)

-- He must follow the clothing rules set by the establishment we would be visiting (closed toed shoes at daycare, swimming trunks in the pool, sneakers at the gym)
+Follow the clothing rules set by the establishment we are visiting (closed toed shoes at daycare, swimming trunks in the pool, sneakers at the gym)

 I even stopped fighting him to wear weather appropriate clothing.
 If he didn’t put on a jacket when it was cold out then it was up to him to decide he would suffer.
 (He quickly learned that lesson though.)

 Soon after I just stopped caring about what he was wearing our relationship changed in a dramatically positive way.
 Mornings were a heck of a lot easier to get through.
 We were laughing together much more.
 He was happier and more willing to cooperate.
 I was too, and this allowed for more quality time and closeness.

 I thought long and hard about the situation and realized that I had been having trouble with the way he looked because I felt that it was a reflection on my parenting.
 I thought I was being judged and that was the main reason for my distress.
 I worried that I looked like a bad mom that either didn’t care about what her son looked like, or didn’t have the means to provide proper clothing.